-With investments from global leading companies, such as Google and Mercedes-Benz opening tech and digital hubs in Portugal, to unicorns like Farfetch and Outsystems, multiple government initiatives for start-ups, a highly qualified workforce and Lisbon securing the Web Summit until 2028, Portugal shows its highest growth figures in over a decade.
+With investments from global leading companies, such as Google and Mercedes-Benz opening tech and digital hubs in Portugal, to unicorns like Farfetch and Outsystems, multiple government initiatives for start-ups, a highly qualified workforce and Lisbon securing the Web Summit until 2028, Portugal showed its highest growth figures in over a decade.
+However, the evolution of the economic growth was conditioned in 2019 and 2020 by the pandemic situation that crossed the entire world.

-Inflation, as measured by the rate of change of the Harmonized Index of Consumer Prices (HICP), is expected to remain contained throughout the horizon, rising from 0.9% in 2019 to 1.3% in 2021.
+Inflation, as measured by the rate of change of the Harmonized Index of Consumer Prices (HICP), is expected to increase throughout the horizon, standing at 1.5% in 2024.

 Investing in Portugal usually requires the incorporation of an entity in the country.
 There are several investment mechanisms at the disposal of potential investors.